 Prodromal (pre-icteric) phase: Nonspecific symptoms occur; they include profound anorexia, malaise, nausea and vomiting, a newly developed distaste for cigarettes (in smokers), and often fever or right upper quadrant abdominal pain.
 Urticaria and arthralgias occasionally occur, especially in HBV infection.

-Icteric phase: After 3 to 10 days, the urine darkens, followed by jaundice.
+Icteric phase: After 3 to 10 days, the urine darkens, followed by jaundice Jaundice Jaundice is a yellowish discoloration of the skin and mucous membranes caused by hyperbilirubinemia.
+Jaundice becomes visible when the bilirubin level is about 2 to 3 mg/dL (34 to 51 micromol/L)... read more .
 Systemic symptoms often regress, and patients feel better despite worsening jaundice.
 The liver is usually enlarged and tender, but the edge of the liver remains soft and smooth.
 Mild splenomegaly occurs in 15 to 20% of patients.
-Jaundice usually peaks within 1 to 2 wk.
+Jaundice usually peaks within 1 to 2 weeks.

-Recovery phase: During this 2- to 4-wk period, jaundice fades.
+Recovery phase: During this 2- to 4-week period, jaundice fades.

 Appetite usually returns after the first week of symptoms.
-Acute viral hepatitis usually resolves spontaneously 4 to 8 wk after symptom onset.
+Acute viral hepatitis usually resolves spontaneously 4 to 8 weeks after symptom onset.

 Recrudescent hepatitis occurs in a few patients and is characterized by recurrent manifestations during the recovery phase.